jmathur25/dp3t/README.md

 4. Adverise your ephemeral id over Bluetooth Low Energy (BLE).
 Every 15 minutes, use a new ephemeral ID from the list.
 5. Scan for devices over BLE.
 Store any ephemeral IDs that you see along with a coarse indication of time (the current day would suffice).
 6. Every day, generate a new secret key deterministically off the previous and repeat #3-6.
-7. If a user tests positive for COVID 19, they self-report on the app.
+7. If a user tests positive for COVID-19, they self-report on the app.
 They also identify when they think they were first exposed.
 They send their (secret key, coarse time of exposure) to the backend server.
 Then, they generate a new initial secret key and repeat #3-6.
 8. The backend server collects these secret keys and coarse times throughout the day.
 It uses this data to create a daily distribution list of secret keys of people with the virus.
 9. Periodically, users will pull from the server to get the latest list of (secret key, coarse time of exposure).
 For each key, the following procedure is done:
     - make note of the coarse time of exposure